OYanEnrique/ShinyPokemon/README.md

     ```sh
     python ShinyPokemon.py
     ```
-5. Now, just wait and hope for a Shiny!
+5. Now, just wait and see what you get!

 ## Technologies Used